kshetline/tubular_util/README.md

 JavaScript’s own string `replace` method only replaces one occurrence of a string with another string unless you use a regex with the `g` flag for the search string.
 This function replaces all occurrences without having to use a regex and without worrying about escaping special characters.
 Matching can optionally be case-insensitive.

+Most of this functionality can now be provided by `String.prototype.replaceAll` except for case-insensitive replacement without using regexes.

 ```typescript
 function stripDiacriticals(s: string): string;